WHO IS A J-1 SCHOLAR?

 Extension

-Initiate the J-1 extension request at least one (1) month before the scholar’s current DS-2019 expiration date.
+Departments initiate the J-1 extension request at least one (1) month before the scholar’s current DS-2019 expiration date.

 Shorten

-Transfer a J-1 Program to UW–Madison
+Transfer a J-1 Program to UW–Madison (Transfer In)

-Initiate the J-1 transfer in request at least one (1) month before the scholar’s start date at UW–Madison.
+Departments initiate the J-1 transfer in request at least one (1) month before the scholar’s start date at UW–Madison.
 The start date at UW–Madison must be on or before the scholar’s current DS-2019 end date.

-Transfer the UW–Madison Program to another J-1 Sponsor
+Transfer the UW–Madison Program to another J-1 Sponsor (Transfer Out)

-Initiate the J-1 transfer out request at least one (1) month before the scholar’s end date at UW–Madison.
+The scholar initiates the J-1 transfer out request at least one (1) month before the scholar’s end date at UW–Madison.

 12/24 MONTH BARS ON REPEAT PARTICIPATION

 Please check the following chart if the prospective J-1 has been in a previous J-1 category and wishes to become a Research Scholar or Professor.
-The chart lists the bars that the J-1 would be subject to if they were in one of the categories and for the durations listed.
+The chart lists the restrictions that the J-1 would be subject to if they were in one of the categories and for the durations listed.

 Previous Category | 6 months of less | More than 6 months |